sailpoint-oss/developer.sailpoint.com/docs/tools/sdk/powershell/Beta/Methods/BetaAccountsApi.md

 ## update-account

-Use this endpoint to update an account with a PATCH request.
-The request must provide a JSONPatch payload.
-A token with ORG_ADMIN authority is required to call this API.
+This updates account details.
+A token with ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.
+This endpoint supports updating an account's correlation.
+It can only modify the identityId and manuallyCorrelated  attributes.
+To re-assign an account from one identity to another, replace the current identityId with a new value.
+If the account you're assigning was provisioned by IdentityNow, it's possible IdentityNow could create a new account  for the previous identity as soon as the account is moved.
+If the account you're assigning is authoritative,  this will cause the previous identity to become uncorrelated and could even result in its deletion.
+All accounts  that are are reassigned will be set to manuallyCorrelated: true.

 ### Parameters
 Param Type | Name | Data Type | Required  | Description